claragt/clara-portfolio/posts/equity-and-justice-why-it-matters-in-uk-government-digital-services-and-what-we-can-do-about-it.md

   everyone.

-  This article explains what we mean by equity and justice in relation to government digital services, why it’s important and suggests 6 things that leaders and decision makers can start doing about it today.
+  This article talks about what we mean by equity and justice in relation to government digital services, why it’s important and suggests 6 things that leaders and decision makers can start doing about it today.
 cover: static/img/equity-equality-diagram.jpg
 coversmall: static/img/equity-equality-diagram.jpg
 tags: